 Associate Professor of Political Science

-Diana Boros is Associate Professor of political theory in the SMCM Department of Political Science.
-Her research interests include the intersections of art and politics, such as public art as a tool of political intervention, Critical Theory and the Frankfurt School, 20th century French philosophy, and feminist, as well as American political thought.
+Diana Boros is Department Chair and Associate Professor of political theory in the SMCM Department of Political Science.
+Her research interests include the intersections of art and politics, such as public art as a tool of political intervention, as well as Critical Theory and the Frankfurt School, 20th century French philosophy, feminist political theory, and American political thought.
 She is particularly interested in how public artistic experiences, and inspiring, inclusive public spaces, can energize everyday life and strengthen democracy.
 She has published two books: Creative Rebellion for the Twenty-First Century: The Importance of Public and Interactive Art to Political Life in America (March 2012), and Re-Imagining Public Space: The Frankfurt School in the 21st Century (December 2014).
 While at SMCM, she has been awarded two prestigious honors: the Norton T. Dodge Award for Scholarly and Creative Achievement by Junior Faculty, and the Faculty Student Life Award.
-She has also taught at the University of Maryland, College Park, and at Rutgers University, New Brunswick.
+Previously, she worked for the United States Senate, as well as for several state-level political campaigns, and was also adjunct professor of political science at Rutgers University, New Brunswick, where she taught courses in American political thought, the political theory of gender, and jurisprudence.

 - Creative Rebellion for the Twenty-First Century: The Importance of Public and Interactive Art to Political Life in America